 Growing, strengthening, and sustaining Community Health Centers in Colorado.

 - Health Center Workforce Development Activities: CCHN staff provide assistance and resources to CHCs to strengthen the existing CHC workforce and to build a competent and committed future CHC workforce.
-Collectively, Colorado CHCs employ more than 4,410 Coloradans.
+Collectively, Colorado CHCs employ more than 6,000 Coloradans.
 CCHN assists CHCs by providing technical assistance to CHC Human Resource directors for the recruitment and retention of a qualified workforce and staff development opportunities.
-CCHN provides scholarship, loan repayment, and continuing education resources to CHC staff.
-CCHN also collects data to continually disseminate findings on CHC salary, benefit, and turnover.
-Tanah Wagenseller is the lead CCHN staff person responsible for CHC workforce development activities.
+CCHN works to provide scholarships, loan repayment, and continuing education resources to CHC staff.
+CCHN also collects data to continually disseminate findings on salaries, benefits, and turnover at CHCs.
+Shannon Connell coordinates CHC workforce development activities.
 For more information, click here.